pierreprevoteau/rails-tocify/README.md

 #Rails-tocify

-Asset pipeline bundling of the jquery.tocify jquery plugin.
+Asset pipeline bundling of the tocify jquery plugin.

 ###Installation